programmfabrik/easydb-documentation/content/sysadmin/betrieb/_index.en.md

 ## maintenance contract

-If you have a maintenance contract with us, we will let the linux host system make dumps of the databases automatically each night.
+If you have a maintenance contract with us, we will let the linux host system make dumps of the databases each night.

 You can choose how many of them will be kept and at which time they are made.
-By default 7 dumps (one week) will be kept and the dump will be made each night at a time specified in a cron job file inside the directory /etc/cron.d/.
+By default 7 dumps (one week) will be kept and the dump will be made each night at a time specified in a cron job file inside the directory `/etc/cron.d/`.

-The dumps will be placed in `pgsql/backup` of the data store defined during the [installation](../installation).
+The dumps will be placed in the subdirectory `pgsql/backup/` of the data store defined during the [installation](../installation) (default: `/srv/easydb/`.

+&nbsp;

 # Restore a backup copy